rhboot/fwupdate/README.md

 ```
 # git config fwupdate.efidir $DIRECTORY
 ```
 This usually refers to the OS distributor.
-For example on Ubuntu it's set to *ubuntu*
+If not configured it will default to the value defined for `ID` in `/etc/os-release` or `/usr/lib/os-release`.

 Run the build command
 ```